Lukman Hakim Saifuddin: Early life

 Lukman Hakim Saifuddin was born in Jakarta, on 25 November 1962.
-His father, Saifuddin Zuhri, was a politician, journalist, educator and Muslim cleric, who was Minister of Religious Affairs under president Sukarno, from 1962 until 1967. while his mother was a woman named Solichah.
+His father, Saifuddin Zuhri, was a politician, journalist, educator and Muslim cleric, who was Minister of Religious Affairs under president Sukarno, from 1962 until 1967 while his mother was a woman named Solichah.

 Education

-As a child, Saifuddin studied religion from his mother.
-He went to SDN Jakarta for elementary school, and SMPN XI Jakarta for junior highschool.
-After this, he entered the Modern Pondok Darussalam Gontor Islamic Boarding School, in Ponorogo, East Java, graduating in 1983, at the age of 21.
+As a child, Lukman Hakim studied religion from his mother.
+He went to SDN Jakarta for elementary school, and SMPN XI Jakarta for junior high school.
+After this, he entered the Pondok Modern Darussalam Gontor in Ponorogo, East Java, graduating in 1983, at the age of 21.

-After that, he studied at the Faculty of Da'wah, at As-Syafiiyah Islamic University in Jakarta.
-During university, Saifuddin exceled in the fields of study, training and research.
-It was also during this time that he became active in the management of the Nadhlatul Ulama (NU), a traditionalist sunni islamist movement.
-He graduated with a bachelor in 1990.
+Following his graduation from Gontor, Lukman Hakim studied at the Faculty of Da'wah at As-Syafiiyah Islamic University in Jakarta.
+During university, Saifuddin excelled in the fields of study, training and research.
+It was also during this time that he became active in the management of the Nadhlatul Ulama (NU), a traditionalist Sunni Islamist movement.
+He graduated with a bachelor's in 1990.

 Early career

 Even in university, he was active in managing the Nadhlatul Ulama.
-He was appointed as Deputy Secretary of the Central Executive Board of the Nadhlatul Ulama Family Welfare Institution (LKKNU) from 1985 until 1988.
+He was appointed Deputy Secretary of the Central Executive Board of the Nadhlatul Ulama Family Welfare Institution (LKKNU) from 1985 until 1988.
 Later he was involved in the Nadhlatul Ulama Research and Development Center (Lakpesdam) as Deputy Secretary, Head of General Administration, Study and Research Program Coordinator, Education and Training Program Coordinator, until he became Chairman of the Governing Body from 1996 until 1999.

 Political career

 People's Representative Council

-Saifuddin became interested in politics in the early 1990's, and officially became a member of the United Development Party (PPP), an islamist political party in early 1994.
+Saifuddin became interested in politics in the early 1990s, and officially became a member of the United Development Party (PPP), an Islamist political party in early 1994.
 In the 1997 Indonesian legislative elections, Saifuddin was elected as a member of the People's Representative Council at the age of 35.
 As a member of the People's Representative Council, Saifuddin pulled the PPP closer to the political center.
 He was subsequently re-elected in the 1999, 2004, and 2009 legislative elections, eventually becoming the Deputy Speaker of the People's Consultative Assembly.